 Qualifier Code Business context NEWM Must be used ONLY for new messages.
-This is the first time the message receiver is made aware by the message sender of a settlement transaction, a settlement confirmation, a statement. etc. For settlement instructions, when a PREA was previously sent, the linkage sequence A1 should be present with a PREV linkage identifying the reference of the previously sent PREA message.
-For settlement confirmation messages, the linkage sequence A1 should be present with a RELA linkage identifying the related reference of the NEWM MTs 540-3 previously received and that is confirmed.
+This is the first time the message receiver is made aware by the message sender of a settlement transaction, a settlement confirmation, a statement. etc. For settlement instructions, when a PREA was previously sent, the Linkages subsequence A1 should be present with a PREV linkage identifying the reference of the previously sent PREA message.
+For settlement confirmation messages, the Linkages subsequence A1 should be present with a RELA linkage identifying the related reference of the NEWM MTs 540-3 previously received and that is confirmed.
 NEWM COPY As the definition explains it, this is ONLY to be sent to another party than the account owner/servicer for information purposes.
-For settlement instructions, when a PREA//COPY was previously sent, the linkage sequence A1 should be present with a PREV linkage identifying the reference of the previously sent PREA//COPY message.
-For settlement confirmation messages, the linkage sequence A1 should be present with a RELA linkage identifying the related reference of the NEWM//COPY MTs 540-3 previously received and that is confirmed.
+For settlement instructions, when a PREA//COPY was previously sent, the Linkages subsequence A1 should be present with a PREV linkage identifying the reference of the previously sent PREA//COPY message.
+For settlement confirmation messages, the Linkages subsequence A1 should be present with a RELA linkage identifying the related reference of the NEWM//COPY MTs 540-3 previously received and that is confirmed.
 NEWM CODU As the definition explains it, this is ONLY to be sent to another party than the account owner/servicer for information purposes.
 A copy message (with field 23G: NEWM//COPY) should have already been previously sent to the same party.
-The linkage sequence A1 should be present with a PREV linkage identifying the SEME reference of the previously sent NEWM//COPY message.
-For settlement confirmation messages, the linkage sequence A1 should be present with a RELA linkage identifying the related reference of the NEWM//COPY MTs 540-3 previously received and that is confirmed.
+The Linkages subsequence A1 should be present with a PREV linkage identifying the SEME reference of the previously sent NEWM// COPY message.
+For settlement confirmation messages, the Linkages subsequence A1 should be present with a RELA linkage identifying the related reference of the NEWM//COPY MTs 540-3 previously received and that is confirmed.

 Qualifier Code Business context NEWM DUPL This is ONLY for duplicates of a message previously sent (account owner/servicer and vice-versa).
 The message sender should have sent a NEWM message previously.
-The linkage sequence A1 should be present with a PREV linkage identifying the SEME reference of the previously sent NEWM message.
-For settlement confirmation messages, the linkage sequence A1 should be present with a RELA linkage identifying the related reference of the NEWM MTs 540-3 previously received and that is confirmed.
+The Linkages subsequence A1 should be present with a PREV linkage identifying the SEME reference of the previously sent NEWM message.
+For settlement confirmation messages, the Linkages subsequence A1 should be present with a RELA linkage identifying the related reference of the NEWM MTs 540-3 previously received and that is confirmed.
+This should NOT be used as an amendment message.
 This should NOT be used as an amendment message.
 NEWM RECO Is used when the instruction is sent for reconciliation purposes to the account servicer.
 No action is expected from the account servicer except the set-up of the instruction on the account servicer's books.